mphuongth/html-css/README.md

 # html-css
-The repository to learn html-css, following Codecademy.
-Hope that I can finish this course.
+The branch is used to learn CSS: selectors